-- Each year, according to the deadlines indicated by the Doctoral School, internal professors of the University can submit proposals for technical-specialist and/or cross-disciplinary teaching through the uploading of the form in the "third-level educational offer" procedure, for review by the Academic Board.
-Simultaneously, the Coordinator solicits proposals for new courses on topics deemed appropriate by the Consultation Committees. - 2.
+- 2. The course catalogue is designed in such a way as to provide adequate and balanced coverage of all the macro-areas referred to in Article 3, in accordance with the objectives of the Doctoral Program.
 Upon obtaining a favorable opinion from the Academic Board, the Coordinator forwards the final proposal adopted by the Academic Board for approval by the bodies of the Doctoral School, also based on any indications from the Consultation Committee. - 3.
 The catalog of courses approved for the academic year is published on the Doctoral School's website.
 In the case of courses offered every other year, in order to allow doctoral candidates to have as complete a picture as possible of the catalog available for their study path, a biennial schedule is also published. - 4.
 The catalogue is organized according to a schedule published on the University's website.
-To ensure that the publication can take place well in advance, instructors of "hard skills" courses communicate the dates by the beginning of the reference semester. - 5.
-Regarding invited lectures (guest lectures), as per Article 11, clause 1 of the University Regulations, proposals indicating the names and CVs of the proposed instructors are submitted to the Coordinator of the Doctoral Program at least 10 days before the deadlines set annually by the Doctoral School for appropriate deliberations.
+To ensure that the publication can take place well in advance, instructors of "hard skills" courses communicate the dates of the lectures within 2 months from the beginning of the course, unless otherwise provided for by the Doctoral School in order to give doctoral students adequate and timely visibility on the educational offer. - 5.
+Regarding invited lectures (guest lectures), as per Article 11, clause 1 of the University Regulations, proposals indicating the names and CVs of the proposed instructors are submitted to the Coordinator of the Doctoral Program at least 30 days before the deadlines set annually by the Doctoral School for appropriate deliberations.
 The Coordinator, before transmitting the proposals to the School, obtains approval from the Department Director to which the initiative belongs, and assigns an order of priority in the case of multiple proposals.